What Is Fee Simple In Real Estate? How It Works And Why It Matters

 Under absolute ownership, owners can own their properties and land forever – as long as they make their mortgage payments and pay their property taxes – and make any changes they’d like.

 Owners in a fee simple absolute arrangement can also include certain conditions on their property or life estate when passing it to an heir.
-For instance, an owner might state that their heirs can’t tear down the home on a piece of land.
-They might also require the property to remain within the family.

 Fee Simple Defeasible

 Fee simple defeasible, sometimes called fee simple determinable, is a slightly less powerful form of ownership.
 In this arrangement, owners can keep their properties and land forever.
-But to retain possession, they must meet certain conditions that were put in place by a former property owner.
+But to retain possession, they must meet certain conditions put in place by a former property owner.

 Owners who violate these conditions automatically lose their property and land.

 Say you buy land and a home from an owner who stipulates that you can own the property as long the house remains a residential property.
-If you turn it into a hotel, violating your agreement, ownership of the land and properties revert to the previous owner.
+If you turn it into a hotel, violating your agreement, ownership of the land and properties reverts to the previous owner.

 Fee Simple Subject To Condition Subsequent

 Fee simple subject to condition subsequent is similar to fee simple defeasible.
 Owners must meet certain conditions to retain ownership of their properties or land.
 But if they violate these conditions, they might not lose their land.
 That’s because the original owners don’t automatically retake possession.
-The former owners can choose to ignore the violations and let the new owners retain ownership.

 Again, say you buy land and a home with the condition that you leave the house as a residence.
 If you turn that home into a hotel, the former owner could retake possession of the property.
 But the former owner doesn’t have to do this.

-Fee Simple Vs. Leasehold Ownership
+Fee Simple Vs. Leasehold Ownership: What’s The Difference?

 If you enter into a leasehold arrangement, you'll have to pay a fee to use the land, unlike fee simple ownership which requires no rent payments.
 You'll own any home on the land, but when the lease ends, both the land and home will revert to the previous owner – unless you negotiate a new lease before the old one expires.